 All over the World, marriages are the most celebrated events in every family.
 In Igbo Nation, marriages are the most important test of a man’s integrity, wisdom, maturity and economic well being.
 Also, it is a barometer to gauge a female’s upbringing, humility and morality because Ndigbo do not believe that attractive physical beauty alone should be the single yardstick for a female to be married.
-According to them, beauty resides in the heart and popularly expressed as "nma di n'obi".
+According to them, beauty resides in the heart and popularly expressed as "nma di n'obi" and/or "ugwu nwanyi bụ di"- marriage is a lady's pride".

 Ndigbo, vehemently believe that all attributes centered around sound moral character are the requisite ingredients for a worthwhile marriage.
 Consequently, a female who possesses attractive physical beauty laced with noticeable and tested moral probity over time becomes a hot marital magnet and asset for the entire community.